Diademe/cerialize/README.md

 ## onSerialized Callback

 A callback can be provided for when a class is serialized.
-To define the callback, add a static method `onSerialized<T>(instance : T, json : JsonObject)` to the class that needs custom post processing.
+To define the callback, add a static method `onSerialized<T>(instance : T, json : IJsonObject)` to the class that needs custom post processing.
 You can either return a new value from this function, or modify the `json` parameter.

 ```typescript
 class CrewMember {